awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

 Specify whether you want Route 53 to send the host name to the endpoint in the `client_hello` message during TLS negotiation\.
 This allows the endpoint to respond to the HTTPS request with the applicable SSL/TLS certificate\.
 Some endpoints require that HTTPS requests include the host name in the `client_hello` message\.
 If you don't enable SNI, the status of the health check will be `SSL alert handshake_failure`\.
 A health check can also have that status for other reasons\.
 If SNI is enabled and you're still getting the error, check the SSL/TLS configuration on your endpoint and confirm that your certificate is valid\.
 Note the following requirements:
 + The endpoint must support SNI\.
 + The SSL/TLS certificate on your endpoint includes a domain name in the `Common Name` field and possibly several more in the `Subject Alternative Names` field\.
 One of the domain names in the certificate must match the value that you specify for **Host name**\.

 **Health checker regions**
 Choose whether you want Route 53 to check the health of the endpoint by using health checkers in the recommended regions or by using health checkers in regions that you specify\.
-If you update a health check to remove a region that has been performing health checks, Route 53 will briefly continue to perform checks from that region to ensure that some health checkers are always checking the endpoint \(for example, if you replace three regions with four different regions\)\.
+If you update a health check to remove a region that has been performing health checks, Route 53 continues to perform checks from that region for up to an hour\.
+This ensures that some health checkers are always checking the endpoint \(for example, if you replace three regions with four different regions\)\.
 If you choose **Customize**, choose the **x** for a region to remove it\.
 Click the space at the bottom of the list to add a region back to the list\.
 You must specify at least three regions\.

 **Invert health check status**